"I Am Proud That I Don't 'Help' My Wife With Housework"

 Catch up, guys!
 Even if your wife is a homemaker, she still adds value to the family.
 You cannot put a price tag on the unpaid work- it is priceless.
 So grow a pair and enlist for a few chores.

 Do you believe in equity?
 Do you believe that husband and wife, both are important for the family?
-Do you believe that both of you should contribute towards the family in a just manner?
+Do you believe that both of you should contribute to the family in a just manner?
 Then this is a compelling reason to sit down, make a list of chores with your wife and divide them fairly.

 Equity would mean that both of you end up doing chores according to your ability.
 One of you might be working and the other might be the homemaker.
 That does not mean that it is the responsibility of the homemaker to take care of all the domestic chores.

 From movies to fairytales, every story has a common theme.
-Women cannot do stuff on their own and 'need' a Knight in a shining armour to free her from a literal or a proverbial dragon.
+Women cannot do stuff on their own and ‘need’ a knight in shining armour to free her from a literal or a proverbial dragon.
 Well, let me burst your bubble there.
-It ain't true mate!
+It ain’t true mate!
 Try switching the genders in the stories.
 Heck, try out a role reversal when it comes to your present situation.
 Does it feel fair?
 I think not.

 Playing fair and doing chores is not going to take your time away from what you hold dear.
 In fact, it is going to free up time for you to do so.
 Do you love playing video games or going out with bros for a night out?
 And do you enjoy it to the fullest, or is there a tiny nagging sensation at the back of your head wondering if your wife is disappointed in you because of your actions?